 Keeping a child safe in a motor vehicle requires special measures.
 Cars do not automatically come with seats that keep children safe in accidents.
 Instead, parents must install devices separately.
 Each state has laws and requirements for child safety systems.
-It is critical to understand the car seat laws in Texas to keep your child safe from injuries and keep yourself out of legal trouble.
+According to the American SPCC, using the right car seats and safety restraints can reduce the risk of serious injuries by 50 to 70 percent.
+It is critical to understand the car seat laws in Texas to avoid legal trouble and to keep your child safe from injuries.

 Safety Seat Requirement for Small Children